J. T. O'Sullivan: College career

-O'Sullivan was a four-year letterman for the UC Davis Aggies, who competed in NCAA Division II at the time, from 1998 to 2001.
+O'Sullivan was a four-year letterman for the UC Davis Aggies, who competed in NCAA Division II at the time, of the University of California, Davis from 1998 to 2001.
 He was redshirted in 1997 and was a backup his redshirt freshman year in 1998.
 He was a starter his final three seasons.

-As a sophomore in 1999, he completed 208 of 341 passes for 3,217 yards and 26 touchdowns with 16 interceptions.
+As a sophomore in 1999, O'Sullivan completed 208 of 341 passes for 3,217 yards and 26 touchdowns with 16 interceptions.
 He was also named an Honorable Mention All-American by Don Hansen's Football Gazette and was voted most improved player by his teammates in 1999.

-As a junior in 2000, he threw for 3,679 yards and a school single-season record 38 touchdowns passes as the Aggies advanced to the Division II semifinals, where they lost to Bloomsburg by a score of 58–48.
-He had a 193.85 passer rating and was the only Division II player to receive a Heisman Trophy vote that season.
-He was named a Third-team Little All-American by the Associated Press, a Second-team All-American by both Don Hansen's Football Gazette and Daktronics, and a First-team All-American by D2Football.com He was also named First-team All-West Region by Daktronics.
-He was a finalist for the Harlon Hill Trophy and a team co-captain as well.
+As a junior in 2000, he threw for 3,679 yards and a school single-season record 38 touchdown passes as the Aggies advanced to the Division II semifinals, where they lost to Bloomsburg by a score of 58–48.
+O'Sullivan had a 193.85 passer rating and was the only Division II player to receive a Heisman Trophy vote that season.
+He was named a third-team Little All-American by the Associated Press, a second-team All-American by both Don Hansen's Football Gazette and Daktronics, and a first-team All-American by D2Football.com He was also named first-team All-West Region by Daktronics.
+O'Sullivan was a finalist for the Harlon Hill Trophy and a team co-captain as well.
 He was co-winner of the Jerry Norris Award in 2000 as the team's most valuable and inspirational player.